typesense/typesense-website/docs-site/content/guide/docsearch.md

 - [Here's](https://github.com/typesense/typesense-website/blob/master/docs-site/docsearch.config.js) Typesense (Vuepress-based) Documentation Site's docsearch config.
 - [This repo](https://github.com/algolia/docsearch-configs/tree/master/configs) contains several Docsearch configuration files used by different documentation sites.

+After starting with the template, you will want to change some other fields:
+- `index_name` - This corresponds to "typesenseCollectionName" in other places.
+(The reason for the mismatch is because Algolia calls a collection of documents an "index", whereas Typesense calls a collection of documents a collection, and the crawler was originally forked from Algolia.)
+- `start_urls` - This corresponds to the URL for your website.
+- `sitemap_urls` - (Docusaurus-only) You'll need to change this URL to match, just like you changed the `start_urls`.

 Here's the official [DocSearch Scraper documentation](https://docsearch.algolia.com/docs/legacy/config-file) that describes all the available config options.

 :::tip